GluuFederation/docs-ce-prod/docs/source/operation/custom-design.md

 ## Directory structure and mappings

 !!!
-Note:
+Note
-        Log into the Gluu Server chroot before working on design customizations for any pages.
+        Log in to the Gluu Server chroot before working on design customizations for any pages.

 New directories trees have been added inside the Gluu Server `chroot` to make page customizations easier.
 Each such tree is placed in the configuration directory of the corresponding Gluu component (only